gi-no/blog_mean_stack/article2.md

     };
 ```

-Now, time is formatted using browser's language (Ex: "〜分前" in Japanese).
+Now, time is formatted using the browser's language (Ex: "〜分前" in Japanese).

 [f:id:paiza:20150706145342p:plain]